alexrainman/CarouselView/README.md

 #### Release Notes

+4.3.0

+[iOS] Finally a fix that works to avoid memory leaks with custom views.

 4.2.9

 [iOS] Crash due to disposed objects when jumping back and forth #143 (removing version 4.2.6 memory leak fix)